-ssh -C -X MATHSNAME@enna
+ssh -C -X MATHSNAME@enna, not to

 maths.usyd.edu.au; see also the